 > Attend annual gathering, usually late July or early August

-> Actively participate in gathering by interacting with other scholars, directors, and guest speakers
+> Actively participate in gathering by interacting with other scholars, advisory members, and guest speakers

 > Maintain GPA of 3.0 or above